Githubguy132010/Arch-Linux-without-the-beeps/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under my custom license - see the [LICENSE](LICENSE) file for details.